WSDOT/XBeamRate/Documentation/src/Tutorials/GF_Create_Project.md

 ## Create a new project
 To create an XBRate project:
 1. Select *File > New*.
 This brings up the New Project window. ![](NewProject.png)
 2. Select the XBRate project type and the XBRate project template.
-Press the [OK] button.
+3. Press [OK].

 After the project is created, you are presented with the Pier View.
 You can see the default pier geometry isn't what we need.